getzola/zola/docs/content/documentation/deployment/gitlab-pages.md

 ## Setting up the GitLab CI/CD Runner

-The second step is to tell the GitLab continous integration runner how to create the GitLab page.
+The second step is to tell the GitLab continuous integration runner how to create the GitLab page.

 To do this, create a file called `.gitlab-ci.yml` in the root directory of your repository.